chihacknight/chihacknight.org/_posts/events/2019-11-12-Kyla-Williams.md

   - events
 links:
 title: "Civic Diplomacy through Tech Innovation and Entrepreneurship"
-description: "Sponsored by the U.S. Department of State, Bureau of Educational and Cultural Affairs, the Professional Fellows Program (PFP) brings emerging tech innovation, entrepreneurship, and education leaders from Bosnia-Herzegovina, Croatia, Slovenia, North Macedonia and Montenegro (2020) to Chicago for short-term professional development fellowships."
+description: "The Professional Fellows Program (PFP) brings emerging tech innovation, entrepreneurship, and education leaders to Chicago for short-term professional development fellowships.
+Presenter Kyla Williams will introduce us to World Chicago and it's Programs, highlight the Professional fellows program, and introduce us to this year's cohort who will share their ideas and action plans."
 speakers:
  - "Kyla Williams and the Fall 2019 Professional Fellows Cohort"
 image: /images/events/374-ProFellowsFall2019.jpg